genxnetwork/grape/readme.md

 ```

 There are another options to download all required reference data as a single file.

-This file is prepared by GenX and preloaded on our side in the cloud.
+This file is prepared by GenX team and preloaded on our side in the cloud.

 It can be done by specifying additional flag `--use-bundle` to the `reference` command.